Huangzaixin/local-dependence-toolbox/README.md

 # local dependence toolbox

-This toolbox helps readers to reproduce all results in the paper "Generalized local Kendall’s τ: a novel framework for uncovering nonlinear local dependence".
+This toolbox helps readers to reproduce all results in the paper "Generalized local Kendall’s τ: a novel framework for uncovering nonlinear local dependence" (Huang & Zhang, 2026).

 ## 1. Operation Steps: Illustrated with Example 1